Guest post written by Kelly Roberts from Wild Kindy

 16. Bug Bingo

 Wander around your backyard, peak under pebbles and leaves – what bugs can you find?
-We have a printable Bug Bingo card you can download.

 We hope this list of activities has your family enjoying your backyard and connecting with nature.